 The states are granted some latitude in establishing their own funding mechanisms and procedures.
-They can add elements to the federally defined list does stipulate that any actions by the states are acceptable only as long as they do not affect federal arrangements.
+They can add elements to the federally defined list of universal service elements in deciding what will be covered by a state fund.

 States can add elements to the federally defined list of universal service elements in deciding what will be covered by a state fund.